RicardoD4W/ricky-cli/README.md

 ## Features:

 - Component Creation: Quickly generate boilerplate code for new components with just a few prompts.
+- Microfrontend Creation: Seamlessly create microfrontends as part of your project, allowing for modular and independent development of features.
+This facilitates the integration of diverse technology stacks and ensures scalability.
 - Language Selection: Choose between different programming languages.
 - Additional Options: Customize your component with additional features like models, events, shared utilities, templates, and services.
 - Interactive Prompts: Easy-to-follow prompts guide you through the component creation process, ensuring you provide all necessary details.